 My parents waited eight years before taking the plunge and having another child.
 Which is probably not surprising as I don’t imagine it would be a picnic raising twins in post-war Britain.
 Living in an upstairs flat with no running water, too afraid to take the babies out due to the great smog of ’52 and without the modern conveniences we enjoy now must have been a test of fortitude for a young mother.
 But these weren’t the worst of her problems.

 The twins, both girls, were medically described as identical yet there was nothing at all similar in either their appearance or demeanour.
 One was inquisitive, robust and always getting into things.
 The other was quiet, didn’t interact much socially, and wasn’t fond of being held too closely.
-She would experience angry frustration yet was all too aware that the best way to have her needs met was to get her sister to make a fuss so that the inevitable reward would come her way also.
-Although one twin was quieter and less impulsive, my mother knew even back then which one would cause her the most worry.
+Although one twin was quieter and less impulsive, my mother knew even back then which twin would cause her the most worry.

 As twins they were dressed the same and had the same educational opportunities, but when one did not progress as quickly as the other, inevitable comparisons were made.
 Socially inept and introverted, she became jealous of the other’s achievements and my parents tried to compensate for this by encouraging her into activities that she enjoyed and demonstrated some ability in.
 The other twin wasn’t encouraged to participate in these pursuits as she ran the risk of overshadowing and upsetting her sister.

 Sometimes we would enjoy closer moments where we’d laugh but I never felt completely safe or comfortable with her and I clung to my mother very closely as a child.
 From a very early age I sensed the bitter frustration and anger bubbling away not too far beneath the surface and it frightened me.
-As much as I hated the idea, I knew that she saw me as the upstart little sister who was to blame for the fact that life was treating her unfairly.
+As much as I disliked the idea, I knew that to her I was the upstart little sister who was to blame for the fact that life was treating her unfairly.
 I should have been eight years behind in terms of social and learning development but simply by growing at a normal level, I had overtaken her.
 Jealous rage is not endearing and can make the best of us uneasy but for a small child who is the object of it, it is terrifying.

 My early recollections of my father aren’t that clear.
 He was fifteen years my mother’s senior and was often unwell – nervous dyspepsia was the doctor’s diagnosis.
 A gentle and loving family man, he worked as an instrument inspector for British Airways, or BOAC as it was known then.
 I remember him coming home and talking to my mother about work and health problems and hearing them say how nice it would be to escape The Rat Race.
 I had no idea what a Rat Race was, but escaping it seemed like a very exciting adventure and I wished I could make Daddy better by helping to make this happen.
 Not long after my fifth birthday my parents announced that my father had been offered a job with NAC in New Zealand.
 Great excitement in the family!
 We were Escaping the Rat Race in an aeroplane and starting a new life on the other side of the world.